Events

 Notice the use of the QRL type in onTripleClick$: QRL<() => void>;.
 It is like wrapping a function in $() but at the type level.
 If you had const greet = $(() => "hi ๐Ÿ‘‹"); and hovered over 'greet', you would see that 'greet' is of type QRL<() => "hi ๐Ÿ‘‹">

-Window and Document events
+Window and Document Events

 1. The events can be registered declaratively in your JSX.